-- Visually Inspect Carefully inspect all planks for any defects. - Subfloor Prep Subfloor should be dry and level to 3/16" per 10 ft. radius. - The use of an additional pad is not recommended. - Check for Moisture 85% RH / 3.0lbs per 1000'CaCl2 / 3.5% Concrete Encounter Meter / 12% Wood Moisture Meter - Perimeter Expansion Leave a minimum of 5/16" expansion for remodel and 7/16" expansion for new home construction around the perimeter.
-(Note: new homes require more expansion because they have not settled) - HVAC HVAC should be operational, running, and set to optimal living conditions 5 days before installation begins. - Optimal Living Conditions temperatures between 55-80 degrees Fahrenheit and relative humidity between 30-55%. - Disengagement Disengage installed planks by sliding them apart; do not lift up on the end.
+- Visually Inspect Carefully inspect all boards for any defects - Subfloor Prep Subfloor should be dry and level to 3/16" per 10 ft. radius - Check for Moisture 85% RH / 3.0lbs per 1000'CaCl2 / 4.0% Concrete Encounter Meter - Perimeter Expansion Leave a minimum of 5/16" expansion for remodel and 7/16" expansion for new home construction around the perimeter and door jambs.
+(Note: new homes require more expansion because they have not settled) - HVAC HVAC should be operational, running, and set to optimal living conditions 5 days before installation begins - Optimal Living Conditions temperatures between 55-80 degrees Fahrenheit and relative humidity between 30-50% - Disengagement Disengage installed planks by sliding them apart; do not lift up on the end